Willowgrove, Saskatoon

-Willowgrove is a primarily residential neighbourhood located in the eastside of Saskatoon, Saskatchewan, Canada.
+Willowgrove is a primarily residential neighbourhood located in the east side of Saskatoon, Saskatchewan, Canada.
 It comprises a mix of mainly single-family detached houses and fewer multiple-unit dwellings.
 As of 2011, the area is home to 3,973 residents.
 The neighbourhood is considered a middle to high-income area, with an average family income of $96,002, an average dwelling value of $218,357 and a home ownership rate of 84.8%.

 History

 The land for Willowgrove was annexed between 1975 and 1984.
 Residential construction did not start until 2004.
 The housing stock is mostly composed of single-family detached houses, as well as some multiple-unit condominiums.

 Willowgrove was planned as a neighbourhood that centered on a village square.
 It incorporates features from older neighbourhoods (e.g. Nutana) such as narrow, long lots and back lanes.
 A system of linear parks connects the various parts of the neighbourhood with green spaces, and provides pedestrian linkages.
 The village square, still under construction at present, will feature limited commercial development as well as higher density residential housing.
 The urban design of Willowgrove reflect some of the concepts of New Urbanism and the urban village.

 As with most Saskatoon neighbourhoods, street names honour various notables in the city's history.
 A number of names previously assigned to streets in Marquis Industrial prior to a reconfiguration of that region, were reassigned to streets in Willowgrove, such as Thode, Van Impe and Greaves.